elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 <!-- prettier-ignore -->
 >**A note on closures**\\
-> Closures in ruby are simply a fancy way to describe the behavior of a proc or a block of code dragging its context along with it.
+> Closures in Ruby are simply a fancy way to describe the behavior of a proc or a block of code dragging its context along with it.
 What is meant by context?
 It means that the proc will bring not only behavior but also local variables.
 >
 > ```ruby
 > times_called = 0